SalmanrasheedMohammed/AWS-DevOps/AWS-DevOps.md

 * Cloud computing offers several benefits, such as flexibility, scalability, cost efficiency, and enhanced data security.

 **Cloud Deployment models:**
-There are four main types of cloud computing: private clouds, public clouds, hybrid clouds, and multi-clouds.
+- There are four main types of cloud computing: private clouds, public clouds, hybrid clouds, and multi-clouds.
-**Public Cloud:**
+  **1. Public Cloud:**
        - Services provided by third-party vendors.Shared resources for the general public.
        - High scalability and cost-effectiveness.
-**Private Cloud:**
+  **2. Private Cloud:**
        - Dedicated to a single organization.
        - Can be on-premises or hosted.
        - Greater control over security and compliance.
-**Hybrid Cloud:**
+  **3. Hybrid Cloud:**
        - Integrates on-premises, private, and public clouds.
        - Allows flexible workload movement.
        - Common for backup, disaster recovery, and burst computing.
-**Multi-Cloud:**
+  **4. Multi-Cloud:**
        - Involves using services from multiple cloud providers.
        - Avoids vendor lock-in.
        - Offers redundancy and best-of-breed solution

 **Cloud Service models:**
 - **Infrastructure as a Service (IaaS):** Provides virtualized computing resources over the internet.
 Users can rent virtual machines, storage, and networking infrastructure.